 You can also see my guide on Dry Brining vs Wet Brining – Which To Use, When, And Why

-I’ve already covered how salt interacts with meat once applied and what dry brining means, so next, we are going to jump into choosing the right salt to use for brining steaks.
+I’ve already covered how salt interacts with meat once applied and what dry brining means.
+So next, we are going to jump into choosing the right salt to use for brining steaks.
 And yes, there is a right salt to use.

 What is the Best Salt to use for Salting Steaks?

 Kosher salt is the best salt for salting and dry brining steaks.
-Kosher salt has large grain, coarse flakes and is not as salty as table salt.
+Kosher salt has large grain, and coarse flakes and is not as salty as table salt.
 Two great examples are Morton’s Kosher Salt and Diamond Crystal Kosher Salt, with the second being my preferred choice.
 But both work very well.